bham-carpentries/2019-12-10-bham_git-novice/index.md

 layout: lesson
 root: .
 ---
+This is the version taught at the [Software carpentries](https://bham-carpentries.github.io/2019-12-09-bham/) workshop beginning on Monday 09 December 2019.

 Wolfman and Dracula have been hired by Universal Missions (a space services spinoff from Euphoric State University) to investigate if it